primeharbor/aws-service-control-policies/Policies/KMS-KeyProtection.md

 # KMS Key Protection

 This SCP prevents the scheduled deletion of KMS Keys.
-It's intended to protect critical data from being made unavailable due to key deletion
+It's intended to protect critical data from being made unavailable due to key deletion.

+For more about `kms:DeleteImportedKeyMaterial`, see [Effective Techniques for AWS Ransomware](https://www.chrisfarris.com/post/effective-aws-ransomware/).\
+For more about `kms:DeleteCustomKeyStore`, see [Perfecting Ransomware on AWS](https://medium.com/@harsh8v/redefining-ransomware-attacks-on-aws-using-aws-kms-xks-dea668633802)

-## Policy
+## Service Control Policy
 ```json

 {